 But are you really accomplishing anything by doing that?
-I mean if you start from Genesis and read through to the end of Revelation are you digging deep and learning?
+If you start from Genesis and read through to the end of Revelation, are you digging deep and learning?
 Are you drawing closer to God that way?

 However, my life doesn’t exactly follow the Bible books.
-My life is crazy just like yours.
-I have a family, a job and a large family that keeps me running.
+My life is crazy, just like yours.
+I have a job and a large family that keeps me running.

-I’m sure you have different things that you deal with on a weekly basis.
-Some days I’m confident and feel like I have a handle on things going on in my life and other days not so much.
+I’m sure you have different things that you deal with every week.
+Some days I’m confident and feel like I have a handle on things going on in my life, and other days not so much.

 Do you ever struggle with fear, anxiety, feeling like you are not enough ( the comparison trap), or other issues?
 I know I do.

-It is because of these reasons that I want to offer a Bible Reading Plan for a topic that we all deal with.
-As a young girl and teenager we find ourselves being compared to other females based on our size, hair color, eye color, athletic ability and any number of things.
+Because of these reasons, I want to offer a Bible Reading Plan for a topic that we all deal with.
+As young girls and teenagers, we are compared to other females based on our size, hair color, eye color, athletic ability, and many other things.

-This can make us feel inferior and we can have a hard time accepting ourselves as we are and that can lead to us having a hard time believing that God accepts us as we are.The good news is that God DOES accept us just like we are!
+This can make us feel inferior, and we can have a hard time accepting ourselves as we are, which can lead to us having a hard time believing that God accepts us as we are.The good news is that God DOES accept us just like we are!
 He loves you unconditionally!

-God says in the Genesis 1:27 “So God created mankind in his own image, in the image of God he created them; male and female he created them.”
+God says in Genesis 1:27, “So God created mankind in his own image, in the image of God he created them; male and female he created them.”

 I cannot fathom that kind of love.
 But I am so thankful for it!

 You are an amazing woman!
 You have been given gifts and talents and a purpose for your life.
-You are special and smart and loved so much more than you know!
+You are unique and intelligent and loved so much more than you know!

-This Bible reading plan, Fully Known and Fully Loved was supposed to just have a verse for each day of the month.
+This Bible reading plan, Fully Known and Fully Loved, was supposed to just have a verse for each day of the month.
 However, the Bible is so full of verses about God’s love for us that there are more than 31.
 I encourage you to write these verses down, memorize and meditate on them.
-Ask God to show you how they apply to you personally and how you can apply them to your daily life.
+Then, ask God to show you how they apply to you personally and how you can apply them to your daily life.